Sognya1993/Sales-And-Finance-Analytics/README.md

     * Generate P&L reports segmented by Fiscal Year and Quarter.
     * Analyze trends and variances in profitability over time.
     * [Link to P&L by Fiscal Period Report]
-2.  **Profit and Loss (P&L) by Market:**
+2.  **Profit and Loss (P&L) by Months:**
-    * Create P&L reports segmented by market.
+    * Create P&L reports segmented by Month.
-    * Evaluate the financial performance of each market segment.
+    * Evaluate the financial performance of each month segment.
     * [Link to P&L by Market Report]

 ## Purpose and Importance